A projection booth interface, rebuilt from 2005

 The setup

-The interface was designed in 2005, during the early days of digital cinema in India.
-After that, engineers added features directly as needed with no design oversight.
+The interface was designed in 2005.
+After that, engineers added features as needed with no design oversight.
 It functioned, but it had accumulated years of patchwork.

 Understanding the users

-I worked from two sources: years of accumulated user feedback that the product team had collected, and my own interviews with projectionists.
+I worked from two sources: years of accumulated field feedback the product team had collected, and my own interviews with projectionists.

-The projectionists I spoke to ranged widely.
-Some were tech-comfortable operators managing multiple screens.
-Others were in their 60s, had been running projectors for decades, and had a very specific, physical relationship with the controls.
+The operators ranged widely.
+Some were tech-comfortable, managing multiple screens.
+Others had been running projectors for decades and had a very specific, physical relationship with the controls.
 I needed to serve both.

 What I designed

 A dedicated system status panel.
 Projectionists need to know at a glance: is everything healthy?
 What's playing?
 How much time is left?
-I pulled this information out of buried menus and gave it a clear, always-visible home.
-This was one of the most appreciated changes.
+I pulled this out of buried menus and gave it a clear, always-visible home.
+One of the most appreciated changes.

 Simplified show creation.
-Building a playlist was unnecessarily complex.
+Building a playlist had grown needlessly complex.
 I streamlined the flow and improved clarity at each step.

 Standardized navigation.
-After years of ad-hoc additions, workflows were inconsistent.
+Years of ad-hoc additions had left workflows inconsistent.
 I brought everything under a coherent navigation and interaction model.

 The thing I missed

 I'd underestimated how important they were.
-For some projectionists, play and stop are literally the only controls they use all day.
-For older operators, the large touch targets weren't a preference.
-They were a necessity.
+For some projectionists, play and stop are the only controls they use all day.
+For older operators, the large touch targets weren't a preference — they were a necessity.

 How I fixed it

 I built a dedicated full-screen playback mode with oversized play and stop buttons.
 Simple, focused, impossible to miss.
-Projectionists who need the full interface can exit that mode.
-Projectionists who just need to start and stop shows get exactly what they need.
+Operators who need the full interface can exit the mode.
+Operators who just need to start and stop get exactly that.

 Results